MoHoushmand/mo/_sources/quantum_computers/superconducting_qubits/superconducting_qubits.md

 In the video you must have come across the purposes of various components used while assembling a Surface Code chip.
 In this problem, each of the four blue boxes have a component name on them.
 Below these boxes, there is a white rectangle with four square shaped zones placed in a horizontal manner.
 Each of these four zones denotes a purpose of the components in the blue boxes.
 Your job is to drag and drop each of the four blue boxes to the corresponding zone below.
 This means that you are expected to map a component on the chip to its correct purpose.
 Note that there is a strict one-to-one correspondence between the components and the purposes, meaning that there is a purpose (i.e. zone) for every component (i.e. blue box); and each zone can have one and only one blue box.

 FEEDBACK
-i Drag the items (blue boxes) onto the image above.
+Drag the items (blue boxes) onto the image above.

 - **Microwave drivelines -> To perform single qubit gate**